no10ds/dorc/docs/getting_started.md

 ### Environments

-Just like any standard software we recommend running your *dorc* project in multiple environments. *dorc* allows for all your data orchestration to be replicated across different environments of your choosing.
+Just like any standard software we recommend running your project in multiple environments. *dorc* allows for all of your data orchestration to be replicated across different environments of your choosing.

 The only deployment in *dorc* that is environment agnostic is the universal infrastructure.

 ### Layers